MicrosoftDocs/msteams-docs/msteams-platform/toolkit/debug-message-extension-app-in-test-tool.md

 # Debug message extension app in Test Tool

-You can debug bot-based message extension capabilities such as search commands, action commands, and link unfurling using Teams App Test Tool within a simulated environment.
+You can debug bot-based message extension capabilities such as search commands, action commands, and link unfurling using Teams App Test Tool (Test Tool) within a simulated environment.
 Test tool helps you to identify and resolve issues before deploying the extension to a live environment.

-Teams App Test Tool enhances the functionality of bot-based message extensions, which are built on top of the Bot Framework.
+Test Tool enhances the functionality of bot-based message extensions, which are built on top of the Bot Framework.
 When a message extension is activated, the Test Tool sends an invoke request to the app.
 The app then processes this request and returns an invoke response, which the Test Tool renders and displays.

 > [!NOTE]
 > The user experience to trigger message extension in Test Tool is different from Teams, as the goal of Test Tool is to test and debug the app logic and make the flow simple, instead of being a real chat app.